 Since its inception, HCHC has developed 29 properties that house over 2,000 people in 951 units of safe, attractive and centrally located affordable housing.

 Residents of HCHC properties have extremely low- to low-incomes, typically earning below 60% of the area median income.
 Over 30% of HCHC's housing units are designated for special needs individuals and their families and/or formerly homeless individuals.
 Two of HCHC's buildings serve only seniors, one specifically for seniors with special needs.
-HCHC originally focused its development efforts in Hollywood but has since branched out to other communities in Los Angeles County, including Santa Monica, Del Rey, South Los Angeles, Venice, the City of El Monte and unincorporated Los Angeles County.
+HCHC originally focused its development efforts in Hollywood but has since branched out to other communities in Los Angeles County, including Santa Monica, Del Rey, South Los Angeles, Venice, the San Fernando Valley, the City of El Monte and unincorporated Los Angeles County.

 HCHC’s Asset Management Department develops and implements strategies to ensure the long-term health of our properties for the benefit of our residents.